 Agile Brazil 2011 will take place from June 27th to July 1st in Fortaleza, CE — bringing together more than 50 talks covering some of the most important global agile topics.
 And the best part: …

 It’s been six months since I joined Dell, and I’m in the middle of one of the most exciting shifts in my engineering career.
-Our …
+Our team is actively migrating logic from traditional Java …

 This Monday, April 18th, I had the pleasure of participating in another edition of Stefanini Open Talks, continuing the brown bag tradition that’s been growing every month.
 This time, my …

 Three months into my journey at Dell, I received an invitation that meant a lot: joining the first shift of Dell’s release weekend.
-That …
+That might not sound like much to someone from outside our …

 Today, Thursday January 13th, I had the opportunity to kick off the very first edition of Stefanini Open Talks, held at the Assespro Auditorium in building 96 of Tecnopuc.
 This initiative came out of …